John Morrison (wrestler): Intercontinental Champion (2009–2010)

 On April 15, Morrison was drafted to the SmackDown brand as part of the 2009 Supplemental Draft.
 On the April 17 episode of SmackDown, he defeated R-Truth.
 On the May 1 episode of SmackDown, Morrison engaged in a backstage fight with Chris Jericho after Jericho slapped him, turning face in the process for the first time in his career.
 Later that same night, Morrison defeated Shelton Benjamin, beginning a feud between the two.
 On the May 7 episode of Superstars, Morrison lost a match to Jericho after a distraction by Benjamin.
 Morrison continued to score victories over Benjamin in singles and tag team matches before defeating him on May 17 at Judgment Day.
-During this time, Morrison would soon become wildly popular with fans.
-On the June 16 episode of SmackDown, Morrison lost a critically acclaimed match against Edge, in which the commentators described it as a "third main event".
-On the July 31 episode of SmackDown, Morrison had his first World Heavyweight Championship match against Jeff Hardy, but failed to win the title.

 On the September 4 episode of SmackDown, Morrison defeated Rey Mysterio to win his third Intercontinental Championship.
 Morrison then began a feud with Dolph Ziggler, retaining the title against Ziggler on October 4 at Hell in a Cell, and again on the following episode of SmackDown.
 The feud between Morrison and Ziggler continued throughout the next month, with the two wrestling to a double countout for the Intercontinental Championship on the November 13 episode of SmackDown and Morrison retaining the championship in a two-out-of-three falls match the following week to end the feud.
 At Bragging Rights on October 25, Morrison lost to his former tag team partner then-United States Champion The Miz in an interbrand Champion vs. Champion match.
 Their rivalry continued after both were announced as opposing team captains for Survivor Series on November 22, where Miz's team defeated Morrison's team.
 Morrison then went on to feud with newcomer Drew McIntyre, who defeated Morrison in a non-title match on the December 4 episode of SmackDown, thus earning a championship opportunity against Morrison.
 At TLC: Tables, Ladders & Chairs on December 13, Morrison lost the Intercontinental Championship to McIntyre, ending his reign at 103 days.
 Morrison later won an Elimination Chamber qualifying match and participated in the Elimination Chamber match for the World Heavyweight Championship on February 21, 2010, but was eliminated by The Undertaker.
 On the March 5 episode of SmackDown, Morrison teamed with R-Truth to defeat Cryme Tyme and The Hart Dynasty to earn a Unified WWE Tag Team Championship match against ShoMiz (Big Show and The Miz).
 At WrestleMania XXVI on March 28, they failed to win the championship.